waynedog74/content/programming/ReactiveX An API for asynchronous programming.md

+---
-Title: ReactiveX An API for asynchronous programming
+Title: "ReactiveX An API for asynchronous programming"
-Date: 11-13-2016 15:40
+Date: 2016-11-13 15:40:00
-Category: programming
+Categories: [programming]
-Tags: ReactiveX
+Tags: [ReactiveX]
-Authors:sedlav
-Summary: **ReactiveX** is a library for composing asynchronous and event-based programs by using observable sequences.
+Authors: sedlav
+---

 **ReactiveX** is a library for composing asynchronous and event-based programs by using observable sequences.